 Reflecting less light, these smaller molecules create a “whitening effect”.
 There are different products available on the market to remove stains.
 For whitening treatment to be successful, dental professionals should correctly diagnose the type, intensity and location of the tooth discoloration.
 Time exposure and the concentration of the bleaching compound, determines the tooth whitening endpoint.

 The natural shade of teeth

-The combination of intrinsic colour and the presence of extrinsic stains on the tooth surface influence the colour and thus the overall appearance of teeth.
-The scattering of light and absorption within enamel and dentine determine the intrinsic color of teeth and because the enamel is relatively translucent, the dentinal properties can play a major role in determining the overall tooth colour.
-On the other hand, extrinsic stain and colour is the result of coloured regions that have formed within the acquired pellicle on the enamel surface and can be influenced by lifestyle behaviours or habits.
-For example, dietary intake of tannin-rich foods, poor tooth brushing technique, tobacco products, and exposure to iron salts and chlorhexidine can affect the colour of a tooth.
+The combination of intrinsic color and the presence of extrinsic stains on the tooth surface influence the color and thus the overall appearance of teeth.
+The scattering of light and absorption within enamel and dentine determine the intrinsic color of teeth and because the enamel is relatively translucent, the dentinal properties can play a major role in determining the overall tooth color.
+On the other hand, extrinsic stain and color is the result of colored regions that have formed within the acquired pellicle on the enamel surface and can be influenced by lifestyle behaviours or habits.
+For example, dietary intake of tannin-rich foods, poor tooth brushing technique, tobacco products, and exposure to iron salts and chlorhexidine can affect the color of a tooth.

 With increasing age, teeth tend to be darker in shade.
 This can be attributed to secondary dentin formation and thinning of enamel due to tooth wear which contributes to a significant decrease in lightness and increase in yellowness.
 Tooth shade is not influenced by gender or race.